 The adhering property of an atom, in order to arrange themselves in a most stable pattern by filling their outermost electrons orbit.
 This association of atoms forms the molecules, ions or crystals and is referred to as chemical bonding.

-There are two categories of chemical bond on the basis of their strength, these are primary or strong bonds and secondary or weak bonds.
+There are two categories of chemical bond on the ground of their strength, these are primary or strong bonds and secondary or weak bonds.
 Primary bonds are covalent, metallic and ionic bonds, whereas secondary bonds are the dipole-dipole interactions, hydrogen bonds, etc.

-After the introduction of the quantum mechanics and the electrons, the idea of the chemical bonding was put forth during the 20th century.
-With the discussion on the chemical bonding, one can get the basic knowledge of the molecule.
+After the introduction of quantum mechanics and the electrons, the idea of the chemical bonding was put forth during the 20th century.
+With the discussion on the chemical bonding, one can get the knowledge of the molecule.
 The molecules are the smallest unit of the compound and provide information regarding the compounds.